linuxdeepin/dde-help/dde/en_US/index.md

 #### Create Application Group

-1. On desktop, move the mouse pointer to the application icon.
+1. On desktop, move the mouse pointer over the application icon.
 2. Press and hold the left mouse button to drag the application icon over another one.
 3. Release the left mouse button to complete creating an application group.
 4. Please repeat step 2 and step 3 to add other application icons into the application group.